literakl/lelimath/app/src/main/assets/campaigns/README.txt

   "items": [ // array of tests
     {
       "id": "10", // test id unique within a campaign.
+      "definition": // formula definition specifies how formula is generated {
+        "count": 9,
         "order": "ASCENDING", // defines if values will be selected randomly (default) or in ASCENDING/DESCENDING order
                               // from formula part defined in "sequence".
 Number of tests must not be greater
                               // than available values for selected formula part!
         "sequence": "FO", // selects formula part to be used as sequence of values.
 Ignored if it equals to unknown.
-      "definition": // formula definition specifies how formula is generated {
         "operators": [ // definition for formula operator values {
             "operator": ["+"], // operators which share this configuration